IgniteUI/igniteui-xplat-docs/doc/en/components/themes/palettes.md

 }
 ```

 All color variants are derived from 4 base variables - `--igc-primary-h`, `--igc-primary-s`, `--igc-primary-l`, and `--igc-primary-a`.
 Each one of these variables holds the [HSLA](https://drafts.csswg.org/css-color/#the-hsl-notation) parts for a single color.
 HSLA stands for `hue`, `saturation`, `lightness`, and `alpha`.
-It's another color scheme used to describe colors.
+It's another color space used to represent colors.
 We decided to use this approach as it allows us to modify all variants of the `primary`, `secondary` and other colors at runtime.

 ## Defining Palettes